-The Clean Greens program goal is to increase existing farm programs such as the Consumer Supported Agriculture, CSA and the Farm volunteer program, develop more networking opportunities such as the Clean Greens Living Radio Show and youth workshop training opportunities with agencies such as Black Farmers Coalition and Community Alliance for Global Justice, CAGj and expand our youth program to include all youth who want to participate and learn farming.
+The Clean Greens program goal is to increase existing farm programs such as the Community Supported Agriculture (CSA) and the Farm volunteer program, develop more networking opportunities such as the Clean Greens Living Radio Show and youth workshop training opportunities with agencies such as Black Farmers Coalition and Community Alliance for Global Justice (CAGj) and expand our youth program to include all youth who want to participate and learn farming.

 Hands on education

-People of color are mostly impacted by hunger, poor food access, or diet related illnesses; Clean Greens Youth reflect the BIPOC community, and they are trained on food systems, marketing technique geared to influence youth and diets that impact our neighborhood, such as fast foods that target our youth.
+People of color are mostly impacted by hunger, poor access to food, or diet related illnesses; Clean Greens Youth reflect the BIPOC community, and they are trained on food systems, marketing technique geared to influence youth and diets that impact our neighborhood, such as fast foods that target our youth.